-We use GPS to navigate outdoors.
-VPS is another emerging trend that uses Augmented Reality.
-Explore and find its other utilities. or computers, thus creating a personal network.
+Internet of Things allows us to interact with different devices through Internet with the help of smartphones or computers, thus creating a personal network.
 But to interact with 'n' number of different devices, we need to install 'n' different apps.
 Wouldn't it be convenient to have one interface to connect all the devices?
 The web is already being used as a system to communicate with each other.
 So, will it be possible to use the web in such a way that all things can communicate with each other in the most efficient manner by integrating them together?
-Web of Things (WoT) allows use of web services to connect anything in the physical world, besides human identities on web.
+Web of Things (WoT) allows the use of web services to connect anything in the physical world, besides human identities on web.
 It will pave way for creating smart homes, smart offices, smart cities and so on.

-3.4.2 Sensors
+2.4.2 Sensors

 What happens when you hold your mobile vertically or horizontally?
 The display also changes to vertical or horizontal with respect to the way we hold our mobile.
 This is possible with the help of two sensors, namely accelerometer and gyroscope (gyro).
 The accelerometer sensor in the mobile phones detects the orientation of the phone.
-The Gyroscope sensors, tracks rotation or twist of your hand and add to the information supplied by the accelerometer.
+The gyroscope sensors tracks rotation or twist of your hand and add to the information supplied by the accelerometer.

-Sensors are very commonly used as monitoring and observing elements in real world applications.
+Sensors are very commonly used for monitoring and observing elements in real world applications.
 The evolution of smart electronic sensors is contributing in a large way to the evolution of IoT.
 It will lead to creation of new sensor-based, intelligent systems.